 Polenta with Mushroom Cream and Bacon

 Preparation: Polenta with Mushroom Cream and Bacon

-• Put 1 quart of water in the pot with a level teaspoon of salt and bring to a boil.
+• Put 4 1/4 cups of water in the pot with a leveled teaspoon of salt and bring to a boil.

-• When the water boils, remove the pot from the heat and sprinkle in the instant polenta while whisking quickly to prevent lumps.
+• When the water boils, remove the pot from the heat and pour the instant polenta in a thin stream, stirring quickly with a whisk to avoid lumps.

 • Put the pot back on the heat and cook the polenta for about 8 minutes over low heat.

-• Turn off the heat, add the butter and stir so it melts with the heat.
+• Turn off the heat, add the butter, and stir so that it melts with the heat.

-• Since it’s instant polenta, it initially seems a bit more liquid, so it’s best to wait a few minutes in the pot while you prepare the porcini mushroom and bacon sauce.
+• Being instant polenta, it initially seems a little more liquid, so it’s advisable to wait a few minutes in the pot and in the meantime prepare the porcini mushroom and bacon sauce.

-• Clean all the porcini mushrooms by removing excess soil with a knife or a clean, dry cloth without rinsing them under water.
+• Clean all the porcini mushrooms by removing excess soil with a small knife or a clean, dry cloth, but without rinsing them under water.

 porcini

-• Alternatively, you can use whatever mushrooms you find or, if using frozen mushrooms, you don’t need to thaw them; you can use them as is.
+• Alternatively, you can use the ones you find or if using frozen mushrooms, you don’t need to thaw them, but you can use them as is.

 mushrooms

-• If you opt for dried mushrooms, use at least 80 g and soak them before putting the polenta on the heat.
+• If instead you opt for dried mushrooms, use at least 80 g and you should soak them before putting the polenta on the stove.

+Polenta with Mushroom Cream and Bacon